colinhacks/zod/README.md

 #### TypeScript versions

-Zod 1.0.x is compatible with TypeScript 3.2+.
+⚠ Zod 2.0.x requires TypeScript 4.0+

 > You must use strict mode for Zod to correctly infer the types of your schemas!
 Add `"strict": true` inside "compilerOptions" in your `tsconfig.json`.